webrecorder/pywb/docs/manual/configuring.rst

 ``./collections/my-coll/archive/my-warc-20170102030000000000-archive.example.com-QRTGER.warc.gz``

-If running with auto indexing, the WARC will also get automatically indexd and available for replay after the index interval.
+If running with auto indexing, the WARC will also get automatically indexed and available for replay after the index interval.

 As a shortcut, ``recorder: live`` can also be used to specify only the ``source_coll`` option.